borisovano/salt/doc/ref/cli/salt-cloud.rst

 -----------------

 .. option::     --set-password=<USERNAME> <PROVIDER>
+    DEPRECATED in favor of sdb module.
+    See: SALT.SDB.KEYRING_DB or SALT.SDB.ENV documentation

     Configure password for a cloud provider and save it to the keyring.
     PROVIDER can be specified with or without a driver, for example: